fatay/Five-Days-With-Design-Trends/README.md

 * [Awwwards](https://www.awwwards.com/) -Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world
 * [Dribble](https://dribbble.com/) - Dribbble is the leading destination to find & showcase creative work and home to the world's best design professionals.
 * [Behance](https://www.behance.net/) - Behance is the world's largest creative network for showcasing and discovering creative work.

+You can check out my github repo for other good css/javascript design examples.